-Keylogging software called iSpy has been released in several versions and is constantly tracked by malware researchers because of it’s high level of demand.
+Keylogging software called iSpy has been released in several versions and is constantly tracked by malware researchers because of its high level of demand.
 The software is sold online as a part of a scheme to distribute it as a service, similar to RaaS schemes (ransomware as a service).
 It aims to log keystrokes live and hence steal Skype and other private messages and records as well as important credentials and passwords.
 In case you believe you have been infected by this keylogger we advise you read the below-mentioned article.

 Name | iSpy |